MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/digitize-tasks.md

    ![Screenshot of the response types available in a survey](media/survey-response-type.png)

-   Finally, pick your survey options sucha as expiry and result visibility.
+   Finally, pick your survey options such as expiry and result visibility.

    ![Screenshot of the options available in a survey](media/survey-options.png)